Sheens13/Sheens13/README.md

 - 👋 Hi, sheens is heree
-- 👀 I’m interested in cracking
+- 👀 I’m interested in cracking code
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...